ue22-p20/web-intro/notebooks/43-exo-spinning-wheel.md

 +++

-For example (but that's entirely up to you)
+for example (but that's entirely up to you)

 * write a JavaScript class `SpinningWheel`
 * that can be created from :